 In an earlier post, I looked at the simple but powerful idea that there is an inverse relationship between IT maintenance and management costs (M&M) and an organization’s competitiveness.
 This idea was reported in a recent Forbes Insights survey which noted that “Three out of four executives agree that the amount of time, money and resources spent on ongoing maintenance and management—versus new project development or new initiatives—is affecting the overall competitiveness of their organization.”

 The premise is that the more you can reduce maintenance and management costs, the more money you’ll have available for new project development or new initiatives that service the entire enterprise.
 Today, let’s look at six common strategies organizations are using to reduce their M&M costs and increase their competitiveness.

 About the Forbes Insights survey

 The 2017 Forbes Insights survey focused on the state of information technology service management (ITSM).
 It surveyed 261 senior-level executives from around the world, representing organizations at various revenue levels from small (<$500 million) to large (> $5 billion), and its survey results can serve as a proxy for the state of IT and ITSM worldwide.
-Check out the survey and my recent blog on how IT management affects competitiveness for more information.
+Check out my recent blog on how IT management affects competitiveness for more information.

 Six big strategies